Effect of Brain Drain or Skilled Labor Migration on Economic Development

 Normal 0 false false false MicrosoftInternetExplorer4

-Brain drain from Africa reportedly costing $4 billion a year
+Brain drain from Africa reportedly costs $4 billion a year

 Most Kenyan doctors dissatisfied with wages in Kenya move to the UK, Botswana, or South Africa.
 Opposition Member of Parliament, Paul Muite, has said that the UK recruits the most Kenyan medical personnel (The Lancet, 2001).